Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/post-to-twitter.md

 <div class=“iframe-container”><iframe src="https://www.youtube.com/embed/nc9edtn75pw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; fullscreen" style="border: none; max-width: 100%; width: 100%; aspect-ratio: 16/9;"></iframe></div>

 # Twitter Developer Set-up
+> It looks like Twitter has changed this side of the website, from what I tell you can still use a "Standalone App" as that doesnt use the Oauth 2.0 endpoints, but projects could cause some difficulty. {.is-danger}
 ## Set Up Instructions
 The first thing you need to do is to get the key from the twitter API.
 You can do this by doing the following steps.
 > You will need **elevated access** for this to work.
 You can find out how to do that by clicking [**Here**](#getting-elevated-access-if-needed) Or Scrolling a bit further down.